 When we reviewed each of these service providers, we performed a stress test on each, which was based on the following five crucial factors:

-- Assessed the quality of customer service based on reviews, and on our own personal experiences.
+- Assessed the quality of customer service.

-- Reviewed the turnaround times for corporation formations.
+- Reviewed the turnaround times for incorporating.

 As you’ll see in this comparison of ZenBusiness and Incfile, they are both excellent value incorporation services.
 While it’s an extremely close call, we think ZenBusiness has a slight edge and the better overall option because of their lower prices and fewer 3rd party upsells.

-Overall Pricing and Value
+Overall Pricing & Value

-ZenBusiness: If you’re looking for a full-service incorporation company with the lowest prices in the industry, look no further than ZenBusiness.
+ZenBusiness: If you’re looking for a full-service incorporation company with some of the lowest prices in the industry, look no further than ZenBusiness.
 For just $39, they’ll form your corporation and provide a year of registered agent service, along with corporate bylaws and an assessment from one of their in-house CPAs.
 Their $149 plan is a good deal too, because it adds annual report service, compliance monitoring, a federal tax ID number (EIN), and a banking resolution.

 Winner = ZenBusiness